Psychological Skills Training

-In order to assess the multidimensional aspects of anxiety Martens et al. (1990) developed the Competitive State Anxiety Inventory-2 (CSAI-2).
+To assess the multidimensional aspects of anxiety, Martens et al. (1990) developed the Competitive State Anxiety Inventory-2 (CSAI-2).
 The 27-item measure was constructed with three subscales: cognitive anxiety, somatic anxiety and self-confidence (Craft, Maygar, Becker & Feltz, 2003).
-The CSAI-2 represents the best validated psychometric instrument with which to quantify competitive anxiety (Kremer & Scully, 1998).
-Cox, Martens and Russell (2003) found a significant psychometric weakness for the CSAI-2 and revised each subscale to improve the psychometric properties for cognitive anxiety, somatic anxiety and self-confidence, it was concluded that the CSAI-2-R should be administered in place of the CSAI-2.
-The administration time was not highlighted within the study completed by Cox et al. (2003) therefore the administration time will be used 31-59mins prior to competition as advised by Craft et al. (2003)
+The CSAI-2 represents the best validated psychometric instrument to quantify competitive anxiety (Kremer & Scully, 1998).
+Cox, Martens and Russell (2003) found a significant psychometric weakness for the CSAI-2 and revised each subscale to improve the psychometric properties for cognitive anxiety, somatic anxiety and self-confidence.
+It was concluded that the CSAI-2-R should be administered in place of the CSAI-2.
+The administration time was not highlighted within the study completed by Cox et al. (2003); therefore, the administration time will be used 31-59mins before competition as advised by Craft et al. (2003)

 Time and Implementation

 Throughout the Educational and Acquisition phases, the athlete will be required to spend increased time with the sports psychologist (Gill, 2000).
-When developing new psychological skills their performer and psychologist must work together to ensure techniques such as goal setting and imagery can be fully effective in optimising performance (Calmels et al. 2003).
+When developing new psychological skills, the performer and psychologist must work together to ensure techniques such as goal setting and imagery can fully optimise performance (Calmels et al. 2003).
 Once in the Practice phase of the PST, the psychologist and athlete can reduce the time and frequency of sessions.
-Therefore, the Educational and Acquisition phases of the PST will be completed during the off-season/pre-season when physical training time and frequency is low.
-Sessions within the practice phase can be reduced to 15-30 minutes for 3-4 sessions per week in some instances (Gill, 2000).
+In some instances, sessions within the practice phase can be reduced to 15-30 minutes for 3-4 sessions per week (Gill, 2000).
+Therefore, the Educational and Acquisition phases of the PST will be completed during the off-season/pre-season when physical training time and frequency are low.

-Research suggests that mental practice is as important as physical practice when trying to enhance a skill (Barr, Hall & Rodgers, 1990), the present PST program will enhance performance by optimising psychological variables related to performance.
-Self-confidence and Anxiety will be the main focus of the skills to be improved.
-A combination of goal setting, imagery and relaxation techniques will allow the athlete to optimise their performance during the 2006 commonwealth games.
-Problems when implementing this program may include:
+Research suggests that mental practice is as important as physical practice when enhancing a skill (Barr, Hall & Rodgers, 1990).
+The present PST program will improve performance by optimising performance-related psychological variables.
+Self-confidence and Anxiety will be the main focus of enhancing the skills.
+A combination of goal setting, imagery and relaxation techniques will allow athletes to optimise their performance during the 2006 commonwealth games. when implementing this program may include: